-Meeting Information: 1st Thursday of the month (but may vary).
-The set Schedule will be released at the first meeting.
+Meeting Information: Second and Fourth Tuesdays during B lunch.
+The set schedule will be released at the first meeting.

 Description: Tri-M Music Honor Society members must be taking a music performance class and must maintain a 3.0 GPA with an A in their music performance class.
 Members perform at monthly meetings and volunteer in the community using their musical skills.

 Varina Volley Co-Ed Volleyball ClubVarina Volley Co-Ed Volleyball ClubAdviser: Adam FoxEmail: email@example.com

 Meeting Information: Fridays, 2:15pm at the sand volleyball courts